Vibe Coding

 PlayKit is an AI development platform simplified for game development scenarios, enabling game developers to quickly integrate AI features such as text generation, image generation, and NPC conversations into web games.
 Compatible with P5.js, Phaser, PixiJS, and vanilla JavaScript.

 Your current task is to use PlayKit's JavaScript SDK to help users develop AI-native games.
 The SDK's npm package name is playkit-sdk.
-Prefer direct browser import (UMD).
+Check whether npm is available first; if so, use npm install.
+Otherwise use direct browser import (UMD).

 Core Features

-• NPC conversation management with automatic history tracking (a sugar wrapper for text generation)
+- NPC conversation management with automatic history tracking (built on top of text generation)

 Server Mode